LunarWatcher/lunarwatcher.github.io/content/posts/2024-07-30-user-products.md

 Everyone wanted their own chatbot.
 Search engines got chatbots.
 Websites got chatbots.
 Social media platforms got chatbots.
 Documentation sites got chatbots.
 This has kept going in the nearly two years since OpenAI released GPT onto the internet, in one of the single most irresponsible and dumb actions they've done to date.

 Most of this, however, is an annoyance.
 But there are exceptions.
-One of the more recent examples is a non-profit hotline that fired its staff and replaced them with a chatbot, and got a surprised pikachu moment when [it started giving out bad advice](https://www.forbes.com/sites/chriswestfall/2023/05/31/non-profit-helpline-fires-staff-shifts-to-chatbot-solution/).
+One of the more recent examples is a non-profit hotline that fired its staff and replaced them with a chatbot, and got a surprised pikachu moment when [it started giving out bad (dangerous) advice](https://www.forbes.com/sites/chriswestfall/2023/05/31/non-profit-helpline-fires-staff-shifts-to-chatbot-solution/).

 There's so many ways AI contributes to a net negative, and I cannot cover them all.
 But it isn't without reason that: